manoas-got-music/manoas-got-music.github.io/index.md

 - Follow Issue-Driven Project Management (IDPM).
 - Use GitHub Projects for task tracking.

+## Community Feedback

+As part of our community testing, we asked five individuals outside of ICS 314 to try out Manoa’s Got Music and provide feedback on their experience.

+### Key Findings
+- **In-App Messaging**: The most common request was the addition of a private messaging feature inside the app.
+Testers expressed that they would feel more comfortable communicating within the app, rather than having to share private contact information up front.
+- **Public Events Calendar**: Several testers recommended a feature to display a public calendar of musical events and performances around Oahu.
+They suggested allowing users to browse and submit events to foster musical collaboration and awareness.
+- **User Interface Improvements**: Some feedback pointed to areas where the app’s UI could be made more visually polished, including better format on mobile devices.

+### Future Considerations
+We greatly appreciate this feedback and have added these recommendations to our future development roadmap:
+- Integrate a secure in-app messaging system.
+- Develop a community events calendar.
+- Refine and enhance the user interface for an even better user experience.

 ## 👨‍👩‍👧‍👦 Team

 | Name              | GitHub Profile                                          |